The local vertical density distribution of ultracool dwarfs M7 to L2.5 and their luminosity function: Samples

 The photometry for this sample is very precise and extinction is very low.
 In the $J$ band the median photometric uncertainty is 0.016, and the $90\%$ quantile is 0.028.
 We quantify the extinction using the results from \citet{Green2018}, for a distance of 400\,pc.
 This is an overestimate of the effects of dust on the sample, but the method of \citet{Green2018} becomes too inaccurate at smaller distances to be useful.
 On this basis in the $J$ band the median extinction is $<0.02$\,mag. and for $90\%$ of sources the extinction is $<0.06$\,mag.
 For only $0.3\%$ of the sources is the extinction at 400\,pc greater than 0.13\,mag.
 Therefore we make no corrections for extinction.

-\citet{Laithwaite2020} have made a detailed study of the unresolved binaries in the sample of M7 to M9.5 dwarfs.
+\citet{Laithwaite2020} have made a detailed study of the unresolved binaries in the \citet{Ahmed2019} sample of M7 to M9.5 dwarfs.
 They find that unresolved binaries comprise $16.2\%$ of all the systems, and that the binaries are almost exclusively equal mass systems.
 This means that we can assume that per unit volume $16.2\%$ of the sources are twice as bright as single stars.
 We will assume that the same properties apply to the L0 to L2.5 dwarfs.
 In this respect we note that \citet{Reid2008} find a similar fraction of unresolved binaries in their sample of L dwarfs.

-\citet{Laithwaite2020} also redetermined values of the absolute magnitude $M_J$ for spectral types M7 to M9.5, based on {\em Gaia} parallaxes, finding values some 0.5\,mag. brighter than those of \citet{Dupuy2012}.
+\citet{Laithwaite2020} also redetermined values of the absolute magnitude $M_J$ for spectral types M7 to M9.5, based on {\em Gaia} DR2 parallaxes for 2706 systems, with typical parallax/error of 30.\footnote{We have checked these results using the more recent {\em Gaia} EDR3 release, finding essentially identical values.} The results therefore are very accurate, but the values are on average some 0.5\,mag. brighter than those of \citet{Dupuy2012} for these spectral types (although the two relations converge at L0).
 The new values are listed in Table \ref{tab:counts}.
 The distances quoted in \citet{Ahmed2019} used the absolute magnitudes of \citet{Dupuy2012} and are therefore wrong.

-The reasons for the discrepancy are not due to incorrect parallaxes in \citet{Dupuy2012} but appear to be due to differences in spectral classifications between different samples.
-The sample of \citet{Ahmed2019} is homogeneous and the classifications are accurately calibrated to the classifications of the BOSS spectroscopic sample of \citet{Schmidt2015}, which itself is homogeneous and was subject to careful checks for systematics.
-The sample of \citet{Schmidt2015} has become the {\em de facto} standard in this field, but the above apparent discrepancy in spectral classifications needs to be borne in mind when comparing results derived from different samples.
+The large difference in $M_J$ for spectral types M7 to M9.5 compared to \citet{Dupuy2012} requires further comment.
+The matter was considered in detail by \citet{Laithwaite2020}, in their Section 6.1.
+The reason for the discrepancy is not due to incorrect parallaxes in \citet{Dupuy2012} but is apparently due to differences in spectral classifications between the two samples.
+The sample of \citet{Ahmed2019} is homogeneous and the classifications are accurately calibrated to the classifications of the BOSS spectroscopic sample of \citet{Schmidt2015}, which itself is homogeneous and was subject to careful checks for systematics. \citet{Laithwaite2020} found 10 stars in common between \citet{Schmidt2015} and \citet{Dupuy2012}, and the classifications of \citet{Schmidt2015} are on average 0.7 spectral types later.

+Some additional evidence that the \citet{Schmidt2015} M7 to M9 classifications are later than older classifications comes from the recent CARMENES paper by \citet{Cifuentes}.
+Although there are no CARMENES M7 to M9 stars in common with \citet{Schmidt2015}, it is evident that over this spectral range the $G-J_{2MASS}$ colours in \citet{Cifuentes} are substantially redder than the $G-J_{MKO}$ colours in \citet{Laithwaite2020}.
+Over this spectral range a star has $J_{\mathrm 2MASS}-J_{\mathrm MKO}\sim0.1$\,mag. \citep{Stephens2004}.
+Using this, their average colours for M7 and M8 are $G-J_{MKO}=4.15, 4.42$ respectively. \citet{Laithwaite2020} measure $G-J_{MKO}=4.15, 4.47$ for spectral types M8 and M9, respectively, indicating an offset by approximately one spectral type.
+The absolute magnitude scale of \citet{Cifuentes} is also quite close to that of \citet{Dupuy2012}.